 During the peak irrigation season the MBDA reports on the current risk of a delivery shortfall in the River Operations Weekly Report.

 The Annual Operating Outlook for the River Murray System usually includes commentary on the risk of system shortfall each year.
-This outlook is published by the in July and updated in December.
+This outlook is published in July and updated in December.

-Water users in the Murray downstream of Barmah Choke need to be aware that delivery risks are real and that while river operators will do everything they can to avoid shortfalls, there may be occasions where that can’t be done and their water use needs to be rationed.
+Water users in the Murray downstream of the Barmah-Millewa reach need to be aware that delivery risks are real and that while river operators will do everything they can to avoid shortfalls, there may be occasions where that can’t be done and their water use needs to be rationed.

-When shortfalls in the River Murray system cannot be avoided, deliveries to water users in the affected reach, including in NSW and South Australia, will need to be rationed to share the burden of the shortfall.
-In Victoria, temporary rationing will be applied to:
+When shortfalls in the River Murray system cannot be avoided, the water available for delivery is shared between water users in the affected rationing area, including by water users in NSW and South Australia.
+This means water use needs to be temporarily rationed to fairly share the impacts of the shortfall.

 The need to restrict water users has been very rare.
 River operators have been able to use the system’s buffering capacity to avoid the need for rationing of deliveries to Murray water users on all but two occasions.
 In March 2002, a 10 gigalitre shortfall affected all water users over a two-week period.
 Environmental water holders were also restricted on one occasion in late 2018 when channel capacity was fully committed to running the system to meet expected summer demands for both irrigation and environmental use.